wp-plugins/multispeak/readme.txt

 1. Upload `multispeak` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Get the multispeak company id from multispeak.io and then add it on 'Settings > Multispeak'
+3. Get the Multispeak company id from multispeak.io and then add it on 'Settings > Multispeak'

 == Frequently Asked Questions ==